svn2github/dotnetzip/Readme.txt

-The implication for users of this library is that you should never reference both Ionic.Zlib.dll and Ionic.Zip.dll in the same application.
+Never reference both Ionic.Zlib.dll and Ionic.Zip.dll in the same application.
 If your application does both Zlib and Zip stuff, you need only add a reference to Ionic.Zip.dll.
 Ionic.Zip.dll includes all the capability in Ionic.Zlib.dll.
 You always need to reference only a single Ionic DLL, regardless whether you use Zlib or Zip or both.